Solo Travel in Switzerland

 Zürich is one of the Switzerland major cities.
 If you do spend time in Zurich, this city is ideal for a shopping spree with plenty of coffee shops for a welcome break in-between window shopping.
 Head to Bahnhofstrasse for the famous shopping mile.

-One of the things to do in Zurich is explore the city is by bike.
+One of the things to do in Zurich is explore the city by bike.
 Bikes are free and give you the freedom to cycle around the lake or the city for sightseeing and exercise rolled into one, or join the free walking tour to meet others.

 Visit in the summer you'll find locals hanging out by the lake so take your towel and bikini to join them.
 If you prefer the solitude, head to the east side of the lake to lose yourself in a picturesque garden of roses.

 Then there’s Lake Lucerne; an alpine playground with a beautiful city, lake and mountains (our favourite place in Switzerland).
 It is a city of culture with museums, theatres and festivals, and you can easily spend a couple of days here meandering around the churches, small streets, and plazas (not to mention the lake and the bridges).